itsdfish/SequentialSamplingModels.jl/docs/src/bayes_factor.md

 ## Overview

-In this tutorial, we will use the Bayes Factor to compare the evidence for one model relative to another reference model.
-Computing the Bayes Factor is challenging because it requires integrating the log likelihood over the model parameters.
+In this tutorial, we will use the Bayes factor to compare the evidence for one model relative to another reference model.
+Computing the Bayes factor is challenging because it requires integrating the log likelihood over the model parameters.
 One method for approximating this complex integral is non-reversible parallel tempering (Bouchard-Côté et al., 2022) using
 [Pigeons.jl](https://julia-tempering.github.io/Pigeons.jl/dev/).

 In the tutorial below, we will compare two models which differ only in terms of assumptions about drift rate variability: the LBA and the RDM.
 The LBA assumes that the drift rate varies across trials and is otherwise deterministic, whereas the RDM assumes the drift rate varies within a trial as Gaussian noise, but not across trials.
 The difference between the models can be visualized with SSMPlots.jl: